n8-c-reason/com1001-2024/project-FAQ.md

 This is a *living* document.
 Newer Questions will be added at the top, so if you have read this once, then you should only need to check the first questions.

+If you're certain your issue doesn't seem to appear on the page, check "[How to Ask Questions](technical-FAQ.md#questions)", first.
+If you think an issue needs to be added to this FAQ, [contact Donghwan Shin](mailto:d.shin@sheffield.ac.uk).

 ### Which browser should we use?